Tuesday, December 31, 2013

 Review

 Until recently, I had never seen the film THE CASTLE except for clips on YouTube.
 THE CASTLE is renowned as an iconic satirical comedy in Australia, filmed within a very efficient/cost-effective budget.
 Some may think of it as lacklustre.
 The movie shows colourfulness slashed with non-political correctness to create a mock-up story of an average family that loves and stays together.
 The film's great asset is mostly the jokes and repetitive catchphrases, which I find exceedingly funny.
 Michael Caton is a good-natured, optimistic, lovable dad and husband.
-A few known actors, Stephen Curry and future Hollywood man Eric Bana did very well as each family member with one whose name will become synonymous among other acting greats.
+A few known actors, like Stephen Curry and future Hollywood man Eric Bana, did very well as each family member with one whose name has become synonymous with other acting greats.

 THE CASTLE is a great comedy with well-written humour.
 I classify this movie as a lighthearted comedy with a spirit and a satirical edge.
 Highly recommendable for working-class Australians, and I wish you mates a HAPPY NEW YEAR!!